saeidKhoobdell/ComputerVisionBootcamp/README.md

 Feel free to delve into this notebook to understand how to build and train CNN models for image classification tasks using PyTorch.

+## MNIST Classifier with Flask and React

+Implement a MNIST classifier using PyTorch, Flask, and React with this code example:

+- [MNIST Flask React Classifier](https://github.com/saeidKhoobdell/PyTorch-MNIST-Flask-React-Classifier): Python script for building a web-based MNIST classifier using PyTorch for the backend, Flask for the API, and React for the frontend.

+This project demonstrates how to deploy a machine learning model for MNIST digit classification as a web application.
+You can find detailed instructions and code in the repository.

 Happy learning!